zdave-parity/jam-np/simple.md

 - A descendant of the block is announced instead.
 - The block is not a descendant of the latest finalized block.

-The hash and slot of the latest finalized block should be included in the handshake message and also in every announcement message that is sent.
+The header hash and slot of the latest finalized block should be included in the handshake message and also in every announcement message that is sent.

 ```
 Header Hash = [u8; 32]